Brandon Teena: Life

-Rape and murder
+The Humboldt murders

 During a Christmas Eve party, Nissen and Lotter grabbed Teena and forced him to remove his pants, proving to Tisdel that he had a vulva.
 Tisdel looked only when forced to and said nothing.
 Lotter and Nissen later assaulted Teena and forced him into a car.
 They drove to an area by a meat-packing plant in Richardson County, where they assaulted and gang-raped him.
 They then returned to Nissen's home, where Teena was ordered to take a shower.
 He escaped from Nissen's bathroom by climbing out the window and going to Tisdel's house.
 He was convinced by Tisdel to file a police report, though Nissen and Lotter had warned Teena they would kill him if he did so.
 Teena also went to the emergency room, where a standard rape kit was assembled but later lost.
 Sheriff Charles B. Laux questioned Teena about the rape.
 Reportedly, he seemed especially interested in his transgender status, to the point that Teena found his questions rude and unnecessary and refused to answer.
 Nissen and Lotter were taken in for police questioning.
 Despite ample evidence, Laux neglected to arrest and charge Nissen and Lotter, and Laux told them both a rape had been reported.
 Laux declined to have them arrested because, "What kind of a person was she?
 The first few times we arrested her, she was putting herself off as a guy."
 Teena's mother later filed a wrongful death suit, where the Nebraska Supreme Court found Laux's inaction resulted in Teena's death (see for more information).